Click-Through and Conversion Analytics

 Sending clicks and conversions requires coding.

-Click and Conversion Analytics are only available on Enterprise plans.
-They can be viewed either in the Dashboard or programmatically via the Analytics API.
+You can view Click and Conversion Analytics either in the Dashboard or programmatically via the Analytics API.
 If you signed up for your plan with an Account Executive, please refer to your service order for your analytics features.

 Why track clicks and conversions?